symplely/spawn/README.md

         // When an timeout is reached, it's caught and passed here.
     })
     ->progress(function ($type, $data) {
-        // A IPC like gateway: `$type, $data` is returned by the process progressing, it's producing output.
+        // A IPC like gateway: `$type, $data` is returned by the process progressing,
-        // This can be use as a IPC handler for real time interaction.
+        // it's producing output.
+This can be use as a IPC handler for real time interaction.
     })
     ->signal($signal, function ($signal) {
+        // The process will be sent termination `signal` and stopped.
         // When an signal is triggered, it's caught and passed here.
         // This feature is only available using `libuv`.
     });